HSG-AIML/HSG-AIML.github.io/audit.md

 ---
-title: Research Topics
+title: Deep Learning of Financial Accounting Data
 layout: page
 ---

 Our research focuses on a wide range of deep learning methods and their applications to real-world data and issues.

-## Representation Learning of Financial Accounting Data
+## Representation Learning

 <img alt="Representation Learning Examples"
  src="/images/research/representation_learning-900x597.png"